RedBrogdon/rebloc/README.md

 other streamy goodness).
 The other is an abstract class, `SimpleBloc<StateType>`, that hides away interaction with the stream and provides a simple, functional interface.

+Middleware methods can perform side effects like calling out to REST endpoints and dispatching new actions, but reducers should work as pure functions in keeping with Redux core principles.
+Middleware are also allowed to cancel actions.

 ## Why does this exist?